.png?ver=5WzHlsZkscscU0OotyvTQQ%3d%3d)

 How to Become Catholic

 While many Catholics come into the Catholic Church as infants, following the tradition of the ancient Church, today, many people also choose to become Catholics as children or adults.
-For more information, please contact Deacon John Shearer.
+See below for more information.

 Order of Christian Initiation of Adults (OCIA)

 OCIA is an initiation process for persons not baptized, baptized in another denomination or baptized Catholic without completing the other sacraments of initiation, who are interested in entering into full communion with the Catholic community.
-OCIA begins in October and culminates with baptism, confirmation, and reception of the Holy Eucharist at the Easter Vigil.
-Weekly meetings resume after Easter.
+OCIA begins in the fall and culminates with baptism, confirmation, and reception of the Holy Eucharist at the Easter Vigil.
 Persons who were baptized in another denomination, who have been fully catechized and are active members of that denomination, may not need a full catechetical process, and may, with the agreement of the pastor, undertake a briefer preparation process appropriate to their needs, and be received into the Catholic Church some time other than the Easter Vigil.

 Order of Christian Initiation of Children (OCIC)